-Commas are, arguably, the most important grammatical tool the English language has to offer.
+Commas are arguably the most important grammatical tool the English language has to offer.
 They splice a sentence, providing cohesion and unity.
 Commas also allow the reader to understand the proper connotation of a writer's words.
 That's a lot of heavy lifting for little scoop-shaped squiggles, isn't it?
 Consider eight situations that illustrate the importance of commas.

 One of the most welcomed attributes of a comma is its ability to wrap its arms around a clause.
-Any time a sentence veers off into a side-tangent, wrap a comma around that veered-off thought.
+Any time a sentence veers off into a side tangent, wrap a comma around that veered-off thought.
 This indicates a pause at that moment.
+For example:

 Introductory phrases are a nice way to add depth and variety to your writing.
 In a way, they allow you to say just a little bit more in one, complete sentence.
 For example: